1Kuso4ek1/Bloodbath/README.md

 # Bloodbath
 A multiplayer shooter made with 3Dev.
 (In development)
 ## Features
-- Cool movement with sliding, surfing (kinda) and bunnyhopping!
+- Cool movement with sliding, surfing (kinda), bunnyhopping and vaulting!
 - Weapon inspection with F key!
 - Working multiplayer!
 - Cool graphics!